Confederate Military Railroads

 Memphis, Tenn.

 These two short roads were to connect the city's three roads so that troops and supplies could be moved through the city without delay.
 It was also to help evacuate the city, if required.
-The Memphis & Ohio RR to Memphis & Charleston RR was 0.9 miles and the Memphis & Tennessee RR to Memphis & Ohio RR was 1.7 miles.
+The Memphis & Ohio RR to Memphis & Charleston RR was 0.9 miles and the Mississippi & Tennessee RR to Memphis & Ohio RR was 1.7 miles.
 The Ohio-Tennessee roads connection went down Main Street to prevent the need for significant grading.
 Both connections were temporary but were still shown on a Union map of the city, made in the spring of 1865.

 NP, MAP 2-23-62